aaronlmathis/CloudAWSync/README.md

 # CloudAWSync - Cloud File Synchronization Agent

 CloudAWSync is a cloud file synchronization agent written in Go.
-It provides real-time and scheduled synchronization between local directories and cloud storage (currently AWS S3), with support for multiple sync modes, comprehensive monitoring, and security features.
+It provides real-time and scheduled synchronization between local directories and cloud storage (currently AWS S3), with support for multiple sync modes, monitoring, and security features.

 ## Features